-Fraser Island is well known for its amazing sand highway, 75 mile beach, as well as it’s soft inland sand tracks.
+K'gari (Fraser Island) is well known for its amazing sand highway, 75 Mile Beach, as well as it’s soft inland sand tracks.
 Since there are no paved roads outside of Kingfisher and Eurong Resort, only 4WDs are permitted on the rest of the island.
 AWD is permitted only at Kingfisher Resort on the western side of the island (accessible ex.
 Hervey Bay) but not out of the property.

-Insurance companies have even been known to be reluctant to offer guidelines for coverage in writing, as every claim is judged on the specific circumstances.
-Your best bet would be to look for a dedicated 4WD insurance company-Their premiums can be much higher, but it’s better to have peace of mind when driving over to Fraser Island.
-If you’re only planning on visiting for a few days and don’t want to increase your policy, 4WD hire companies like Fraser Dingo have extensive insurance policies specific to Fraser Island’s conditions, and therefore it can end up costing you a lot less to leave your vehicle at home and hire one for your visit to Fraser Island.
+Insurance companies have even been known to be reluctant to offer guidelines for coverage in writing, as every claim is judged on specific circumstances.
+Your best bet would be to look for a dedicated 4WD insurance company.
+Their premiums can be much higher, but it’s better to have peace of mind when driving over to K'gari (Fraser Island).
+If you’re only planning on visiting for a few days and don’t want to increase your policy, 4WD hire companies like Fraser Dingo have extensive insurance policies specific to the island’s conditions.
+Sometimes it can end up costing you a lot less to leave your vehicle at home and hire one or join a tour for your visit to K'gari!

-Making sure you’re fully equipped and prepared for any emergencies is crucial if you’re driving your own vehicle on the island.
+Making sure you’re fully equipped and prepared for any emergencies is crucial if you’re driving your own vehicle on the K'gari.
 As lowering your tyre pressure is paramount, make sure you have a tyre pressure gauge.
 Other items such as a recovery kit for getting your vehicle unbogged, jumper cables, and towing equipment are also important to have.
 Bringing a radio for use in between vehicles is also a good idea, as mobile coverage is limited on the island.

-If you’re travelling alone and find yourself in a sticky situation, a towing company may have to assist if you get stuck in soft dry or wet sand.
+If you’re traveling alone and find yourself in a sticky situation, a towing company may have to assist if you get stuck in soft dry or wet sand.
 Towing companies have to take the barge over, so there could also be long delays while you wait for assistance, in some cases overnight.
 Tow trucks are hopefully a last resort, as they are extremely expensive to use should you get bogged!

-Bring a Buddy
+Bring A Buddy

 Normal Road Rules Apply